Cape Breton Island: 20th century

 The turn of the 20th century saw Cape Breton Island at the forefront of scientific achievement with the now-famous activities launched by inventors Alexander Graham Bell and Guglielmo Marconi.

 Following his successful invention of the telephone and being relatively wealthy, Bell acquired land near Baddeck in 1885.
-He chose the land, which he named Beinn Bgreagh, largely due to its resemblance to his early surroundings in Scotland.
+He chose the land, which he named Beinn Bhreagh, largely due to its resemblance to his early surroundings in Scotland.
 He established a summer estate complete with research laboratories, working with deaf people including Helen Keller, and continued to invent.
 Baddeck would be the site of his experiments with hydrofoil technologies as well as the Aerial Experiment Association, financed by his wife Mabel Gardiner Hubbard.
 These efforts resulted in the first powered flight in Canada when the AEA Silver Dart took off from the ice-covered waters of Bras d'Or Lake.
 Bell also built the forerunner to the iron lung and experimented with breeding sheep.

 Marconi's contributions to Cape Breton Island were also quite significant, as he used the island's geography to his advantage in transmitting the first North American trans-Atlantic radio message from a station constructed at Table Head in Glace Bay to a receiving station at Poldhu in Cornwall, England.
 Marconi's pioneering work in Cape Breton marked the beginning of modern radio technology.
 Marconi's station at Marconi Towers, on the outskirts of Glace Bay, became the chief communication centre for the Royal Canadian Navy in World War I through to the early years of World War II.

 Promotions for tourism beginning in the 1950s recognized the importance of the Scottish culture to the province, as the provincial government started encouraging the use of Gaelic once again.
 The establishment of funding for the Gaelic College of Celtic Arts and Crafts and formal Gaelic language courses in public schools are intended to address the near-loss of this culture to assimilation into Anglophone Canadian culture.

 In the 1960s, the Fortress of Louisbourg was partially reconstructed by Parks Canada, using the labour of unemployed coal miners.
-Since 2009, this National Historic Site of Canada has attracted an average of 90 000 visitors per year.
+Since 2009, this National Historic Site of Canada has attracted an average of 90,000 visitors per year.